The 3 Lesser-Known Benefits of Prioritizing Outdoor Activities and Outdoor Adventure in Your Life

 I’m here to show you today that you are not selfish for wanting to prioritize outdoor adventure in your life.

 P.S.
-You can also find the video training I did on this topic at the bottom of this blog post, if you’re more of a “video” versus reading kind of person. :)
+You can also find a video training I did on this topic at the bottom of this blog post, if you’re more of a “video” versus reading kind of person. :)

 Back when I worked as an engineer full time, I would spend most of my week pining away for the weekend, but one way I was usually able to destress and breathe from work (and slip away just for a moment) was with a 15-30 minute walk around the office outside.